USS Marcus Island: Mindoro

-On 15 December, during the morning of the Mindoro landings, Marcus Island and her sisters came under intense kamikaze attack.
-At around 4:30, about 40 Japanese aircraft, divided approximately in half between kamikazes and escorts, began taking off from Clark Field and Davao to engage Task Group 77.12.
-At 8:00, TG 77.12 began turning back towards Leyte, having been relieved of their duties covering the landing forces by Army Air Forces aircraft, but the Japanese kamikazes pursued closely.
+On 15 December, the morning of the Mindoro landings, Marcus Islands task unit came under intense attack.
+At 04:30, about 40 Japanese aircraft, roughly half kamikazes, half escorts, had taken off from Clark Field and Davao.
+At 08:00, the escort carriers turned back towards Leyte, having been relieved of their duties by land-based Army Air Forces aircraft, but they were pursued by the Japanese.